josephgranata/ic-pos-motoko/README.md

 npm install
 npm run dev
 ```

+#### Step 7.1 I got an error, but it compiled, Internet Identity Related
+Principal 10000 was created with Internet Identity, with key 111111.

 Why don't we deploy the frontend as a local canister?
 Vite uses lazy loading of modules.
 This does not work when deploying to a local canister.
 When deploying to the IC mainnet, this is not an issue.
 Also, running using `npm run dev` allows for hot reloading of the frontend code when making changes.